mathigon/textbooks/content/exponentials/content.md

 * Fill in the three parameters from above!
 * Let’s start by dividing both sides of the equation by 1200.
-* We can simplify the right-hand side of the equation.
+* We can find the decimal value of the fraction on the right-hand side of the equation.
-* Now, we have to revert the exponent on the left-hand side.
+* Now, we have to deal with the exponent on the left-hand side.
 To do that, we can use a special function called the __Logarithm__, which we’ll learn more about later.
 * Using a calculator, we can find the value of `log_2(0.667)`.
 * The rest should be simple: let’s multiply both sides of the equation by 6000.
 * We can simplify the right-hand side of the equation.
 * We can also remove the - sign on both sides of the equation.
-* Thus, we see that it takes 3510 years for the required number of
-  <sup>14</sup>C atoms to decay.
+* Thus, we see that it takes 3510 years for the required number of <sup>14</sup>C atoms to decay.

 :::